IdanKoblik/Jukebox/adventure/instrumentManager.md

 editLink: true
 ---

 The `InstrumentManager` class is a singleton that manages a collection of musical instrument sounds for use in game contexts, particularly in Minecraft.
-It provides a mapping system to convert Note Block Studio (NBS) file note bytes to corresponding Minecraft (Spigot) instruments.
+It provides a mapping system to convert Note Block Studio (NBS) file note bytes to corresponding adventure key instruments.

 ## Class Overview